b9Joker108/b9_intermittent_fasting_intelligence_108/personal_if_diary_and_log_v1_25092025.md

 Deixis: https://github.com/b9Joker108/b9_2026_canberra_aus_everything_open_conf_108/blob/main/keynote/introduction_v1_02112025.md

 OMAD progressing well.
 Exercise progressing well.
 Every few days I break with a day that I protein-pace throughout day.
+I frame a two day fast wirh carnivore bump-in and bump-out.
+I favour plant-based but alone, it doesn't suit my phenotype.
 I still haven't read manual for glucose and ketone monitor, nor started a testing regimen.
 It is cued for action, but vying for attention.
 I have a bounty of projects in play and they happen as they do.
 I am not currently strongly structured in what gets done.
 But, every day I progress actionables, sometimes by spontaneous unplanned action, sometimes by express whim and only when mandated, under sufferance.

 ## Monday, October 27, 2025 ##